Safe Return to In-Person Instruction and Continuity of Services Plan

 - Expanded testing locations are available during surge periods to improve access and expedite testing for students and staff.

 Efforts to provide vaccinations to educators, other staff and students if eligible

-- Vaccination events hosted at schools for eligible students.
+- Vaccination events hosted at schools/community events for eligible students.

-- Information shared with staff about vaccination clinic opportunities and leave from work.
+- Information shared with staff about vaccination clinic opportunities.

 Appropriate accommodations for children with disabilities with respect to the health and safety policies